adamvinueza/fsa-svc/README.md

     {
         "id": 1,
         "name": "evens",
-        "description": "recognizes an even number of characters from the set [A-Za-z]", "examples": {
+        "description": "recognizes an even number of characters from the set [A-Za-z0-9]", "examples": {
             "accept": [
                 "aa",